Narrenschlag/Cutulu/README.md

 # Networking
-Comming with Cutulu and inheriting from Walhalla network support is crucial but independent from the library.
-For the server side you override (Server: Client, Network and Target) and for the client side you override (Client: Network and Target).
+Comming with Cutulu and inheriting from Walhalla network support is easy to use and efficient.
+For the server side you override (Server: ServerNetwork, ServerClient and Destination) and for the client side you override (ClientNetwork, Destination).
+Nagle's Algorithm is handled by the TcpProtocol class.
+A sample (Unit Test) is included in the repository.
-The first four args of the send method are self explanatory.
-But the fitht optional 'small' arg has to be explained shortly.
-It is irrelevant for udp or other methods.
-But for tcp it switches 'Nagle's Algorithm' on or off.
-It basically enhances network transfers for small packages.